Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 **Pre-condition(s):**

-  - The OPTIGA™ application is already launched.
+  - The OPTIGA™ Trust M application is already launched.

-  - The Trust Anchor for management purpose is well formatted and available at the OPTIGA™.
+  - The Trust Anchor for management purpose is well formatted and available at the OPTIGA™ Trust M.

-  - The protected update secret for management purpose (to enable confidentiality) is available at OPTIGA™.
+  - The protected update secret for management purpose (to enable confidentiality) is available at OPTIGA™ Trust M.

   - The access conditions of the target data/key object allow protected updating.